 Agile MVP development is based on the lean methodology and has iteration at its core.
 This is the quintessence of the build-measure-learn development model used for building minimum viable products.
 Iterative development is what makes it possible to create the product step by step, continuously enhancing and refining it according to integral findings, data, and feedback.

-The idea behind incremental updates and feature releases is helping the product evolve to meet target audience needs.
+The idea behind incremental updates and feature releases is helping the product evolve to meet target audience needs and get one step closer to its mature Maximum Viable Product version.
 With every iteration, the MVP emerges in a newer form, rising from the ashes of ideas like a phoenix ready to fly high above the competitors and become something that people will be willing to come back for.

 6. Feedback Analysis and Data-Based Decisions

 Launching an MVP also means that you have the opportunity to pull in early adopters.
 Many people are open to novelty and are willing to try out new solutions.
 If you manage to deliver a quality product and hook them with what you're building, such an audience may evolve into brand advocates, giving you after MVP feedback, spreading the word about your product, and growing the user base (which are all noteworthy MVP benefits).

 Are there bottlenecks, issues, pitfalls, or pain points users may struggle with?
 Are the users engaged with your solution, and does it provide decent usability?
 Ultimately, analyzing feedback makes it easier to achieve product-led growth.
 With such user insights, you can determine: